 - Alcoholics Anonymous.
 On Thursday night, the closest meeting to SRCCON is at Drinkytown AA, University Lutheran Church of Hope 601 13th Av SE, which meets Thursday at 6:30pm.
 It is an “open” meeting, meaning that you don’t have to be alcoholic to go.
 AA Minneapolis also hosts a full list of area meetings.

 How to Participate

-Our call for participation form is open until April 24—it’s how you can pitch a session, apply for a ticket, or tell us you’d like to participate in some other way.
-Session pitches create a program that feels new for every SRCCON, and applications allow us to allocate tickets in an intentional way that equitably distributes attendance and ensures that there are a mix of perspectives and skills at the event.
+Our call for participation form remains open on a rolling basis for tickets only, as space remains available.
+The CFP application process allow us to allocate tickets in an intentional way that equitably distributes attendance and ensures that there are a mix of perspectives and skills at the event.
 Our call for participation form helps us understand who would like to take part in SRCCON and what you want to get out of it.
 Everyone at SRCCON contributes to making it happen.